 LAVCA uses Gradebook to provide students and their learning coaches a 24/7 live view of their weighted grades.
 Students and learning coaches can access Gradebook through their OLS.
-Courses in Gradebook are managed by homeroom teachers.
-If there are any errors or questions about posted grades, please contact the homeroom teacher directly.
+Courses in Gradebook are managed by content teachers.
+If there are any errors or questions about posted grades, please contact the content teacher directly.
+You will receive a weekly snapshot (progress report) of current grades by email.